psycopg/psycopg2/doc/src/install.rst

 there is an experimental `porting of Psycopg for Ctypes`__, but it is not as mature as the C implementation yet.

-The current `!psycopg2` implementation supports:

-..
-    NOTE: keep consistent with setup.py and the /features/ page.

-- Python 2 versions from 2.6 to 2.7
-- Python 3 versions from 3.2 to 3.6
-- PostgreSQL server versions from 7.4 to 10
-- PostgreSQL client library version from 9.1

 .. _PostgreSQL: http://www.postgresql.org/
 .. _Python: http://www.python.org/
 .. _libpq: http://www.postgresql.org/docs/current/static/libpq.html